 Rainbow Falls Upper Lookout

-I’m not sure if the hike to the Rainbow Falls Upper Lookout is truly a hike.
-However, I thought it should be included on the list of best hikes on the Big Island due to the gorgeous views of the waterfall!
+I’m not sure if the hike to Rainbow Falls Upper Lookout is truly a hike.
+However, due to the gorgeous views of the waterfall, I thought it should be included on the list of best hikes on the Big Island!

-This is obviously a very short walk.
-There are stairs that you will need to climb to reach the lookout area.
+This is a very short walk.
+However, to reach the lookout area, you will need to climb stairs.

 Location: Wailuku River State Park